Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 **I did the following visualizations using Tableau which is a tool for data visualization**

-### Visualizing the NO2 Data for the period of mid march to mid-April 2020:
+Visualizing the NO2 Data for the period of mid-March to mid-April 2020:
 <img width="700" alt="image" src="https://github.com/Sheidahbb/Association-between-NO2-and-Human-Mobility/assets/113566650/e1ca79c0-e075-41f8-9b7f-789a658b2010">

-### Visualizing the NO2 Data for the period of mid march to mid april 2021:
+Visualizing the NO2 Data for the period of mid-March to mid-April 2021:

 <img width="700" alt="image" src="https://github.com/Sheidahbb/Association-between-NO2-and-Human-Mobility/assets/113566650/6ee8d5d3-ff74-43d3-8f69-a65660788567">

-### Visualizing the NO2 Data for the period of mid march to mid april 2022:
+Visualizing the NO2 Data for the period of mid march to mid-April 2022:

 <img width="700" alt="image" src="https://github.com/Sheidahbb/Association-between-NO2-and-Human-Mobility/assets/113566650/8c0c0a87-27ec-4c15-968e-7bdbe55b980e">

 <a name="vs-Mobility"></a>
 # 4.2.
 Mobility Visualizations

-**Visualizing all the mobility variables over time in the same graph:**
+Visualizing all the mobility variables over time in the same graph:

 ```python
 plt.figure(figsize=(14, 6))